Video transcript- Updated August 3-2020

 The immune system makes T cells and it makes B cells.
 B cells produce SIgA which acts as the first line of defense against the entry of foreign substances into the body.
 These foreign substances could be undigested proteins from foods you eat, bacteria, virus, parasites or molds.
 SIgA gives us insight into mucosal tolerance.

 If you think about it, the body’s mucosal surfaces- the eyes, ears, nose, throat, sinuses, skin, vaginal tract, urinary tract and GI tract are all entry points for various disease causing pathogens.

 Low / reduced sIgA levels are by and large commonly seen in individuals with low immune system function and adrenal fatigue or exhaustion.
 Individuals with allergies, atopic diseases like eczema, psoriasis, asthma, chronic gut infections, Candida, food sensitivities, prolonged exposure to toxins, and autism typically have low SIgA.

 I look at low SIgA levels as a sign of chronic stress in the body that has drained the immune system.
 A person with Low Levels of SIgA may have trouble overcoming gut problems or skin conditions, allergies and sensitivities until SIgA levels are corrected.
 Certain medications can cause lwo levels – including anti-inflammatories and antidepressants.
 It is interesting to point out that studies have shown and association between low SIgA and people suffering with depression.

-It is important to understand that SIgA test doesn’t tell us the cause of the problem, it only provides clues that we know need to further investigate this area.
-This is why you will need to work with a doctor who can begin to investigate the causes behind the low SIgA.
+It is important to understand that SIgA test doesn’t tell us the cause of the problem, it only provides clues that further investigation is needed.
+This is why you will need to work with a functional medicine doctor who can begin to investigate the causes behind the low SIgA.

 Ok so what about High / Elevated SIgA levels?

-This chronic infections could be coming from toxins made by gram Negative Bacteria such as LPS toxins-(which by the way are the same toxins that cause Leaky gut)
+This could be an infection, this could toxins released into the body by gram Negative Bacteria such as LPS toxins-(which by the way are the same toxins that cause Leaky gut)

-Or it could be an inflammatory Bowel disorder such as Crohn’s, Ulcerative colitis, Ulcerative colitis, Autoimmune IBS, or some sort of inflammatory response in the gut that has flared up.
+Inflammatory Bowel disease (IBD) such as Crohn’s, Ulcerative colitis, Autoimmune IBS, or some sort of inflammatory response in the gut that has flared up.